-NATIONAL charity The Meningitis Trust is issuing a warning as children start back at school.
+NATIONAL charity The Meningitis Trust is issuing a warning as children start back at school in September.

 The end of next month is the start of the peak season for meningitis so the charity is urging all parents, students and teachers to be vigilant of the signs and symptoms.